Milestone 01: The Perceptron (1958)

 Overview

-You just finished the Foundation Tier.
-Your Tensor (Module 01), Linear layer (Module 03), BCELoss (Module 04), autograd (Module 06), SGD (Module 07), and Trainer (Module 08) are all working.
+You just finished the forward-pass foundation.
+Your Tensor (Module 01), activations (Module 02), and Linear layer (Module 03) are working.
 This milestone runs the simplest possible model those pieces can drive — and the one that started the field.

 It’s 1958.
 Computers fill entire rooms and can barely add numbers.
-Then Frank Rosenblatt makes an outrageous claim: he’s built a machine that can LEARN.
-Not through programming — through experience, like a human child.
+Then Frank Rosenblatt makes an outrageous claim: he’s built a machine that can learn from examples.
+Not through hand-written rules, but through adjustable weights.

 The press goes wild.
 The Navy funds research expecting machines that will “walk, talk, see, write, reproduce itself and be conscious of its existence.”
 The New York Times runs the headline: “New Navy Device Learns by Doing.”